-To worry or not to worry: chronic cough in children
+To worry or not to worry: Chronic, persistent cough in children

 Edited by: Sarah Sherlock

 A cough is a muscle reflex to remove phlegm, mucus, and irritants out of the throat and airways.
 There are a variety of reasons for coughs, such as swallowing something incorrectly or an infection in the chest.
 Unusually, it is a sign of something serious, but knowing how to treat coughs and when to seek help is important.
-Professor Parviz Habibi, a leading consultant paediatrist specialising in respiratory disease, provides the must-know information about chronic coughs in children.
+Professor Parviz Habibi, a leading consultant paediatrist specialising in respiratory disease, provides the must-know information about chronic, persistent cough in children.

 chronic cough children

-What are the symptoms of chronic cough in children?
+What are the symptoms of persistent cough in children?

 There are two main types of coughs, and knowing what kind your child has can help if seeking advice on treatment from a pharmacist or doctor is needed.
 One is dry and tickly; the other is a chesty cough that may produce phlegm or mucus.
 Distinctive sounds may also be produced by some coughs.
 As your child takes a breath in, listen for barking coughs with a harsh sound, or listen for a whooping noise when your child breathes in following a coughing fit.
 These may be signs of croup or whooping cough.
 Keep an eye out for other symptoms that could be associated with a cough, like flu-symptoms or a rash.